The Wireless Broadband Alliance and OpenRoaming

 Q. Who will WBA be working with on OpenRoaming after it is transferred from Cisco?

-A. This includes but is not limited to operators and service providers, vendors, hub providers, cities, enterprises and venues that recognise the opportunity created by the growing demand for Wi-Fi and Wi-Fi roaming.
+A. This includes but is not limited to operators and service providers, vendors, hub providers, cities, enterprises and venues that recognize the opportunity created by the growing demand for Wi-Fi and Wi-Fi roaming.

 Access provider benefits